-Board Assessment of Response to P97-01 (30 January 1998)
+Board Assessment of Response to P97-02 (30 January 1998)

-Since the NEB accepted the recommendation and indicated that it was in the process of gathering information from pipeline companies under its jurisdiction regarding the status of existing ESD procedures and systems, the response to Recommendation P97-01 was assessed as "Satisfactory Intent".
+Since the NEB accepted the recommendation and indicated that it was in the process of gathering information from all pipeline companies under its jurisdiction regarding the status of existing ESD procedures and systems, the response to Recommendation P97-02 was assessed as "Satisfactory Intent".

-Board Reassessment of Response to P97-01 (February 2006)
+Board Reassessment of Response to P97-02 (February 2006)

 The NEB indicated that the information was evaluated both individually and collectively and that it uses the information to assess new facilities and to increase awareness of ESD issues when evaluating existing facilities.
 The NEB also indicated that no unacceptable or unmitigated risks were identified.
-However, since the NEB has not produced a documented summary or quantitative analysis, the Board has reassessed the response to this recommendation as "Unsatisfactory".
+However, since the NEB had not produced a documented summary or quantitative analysis, the Board reassessed the response to this recommendation as "Unsatisfactory".

-Board Reassessment of Response to P97-01 (January 2011)
+Additional Response to P97-02 (January 2011)

-The NEB indicated that companies now conduct risk assessments during the pipeline design stage to ensure that ESD devices are located so that they can function as intended.
+The NEB indicated that companies now conduct risk assessments during the pipeline design stage to ensure that ESD devices at compressor stations are located so that they can function as intended.
 In addition, ESD technology has improved since 1997 so that pipeline systems can be better monitored during emergency situations.
-Recent changes to the CSA Z662 require companies to conduct risk assessments of the pipeline system to ensure that ESD devices are located so that they can function as intended.
-The NEB indicated that pursuant to the NEB Regulations, pipeline companies now have in place safety programs to anticipate, prevent, manage and mitigate potentially dangerous situations, such as the effectiveness of ESD systems, during emergency activities.
+The NEB indicated that pursuant to the NEB Regulations, pipeline companies now have in place safety programs to anticipate, prevent, manage and mitigate potentially dangerous situations, such as the effectiveness of ESD systems at compressor stations, during emergency activities.
 Furthermore, the NEB conducts compliance monitoring, comprising inspections, audits and incident investigations, to verify that the safety programs are functioning as intended.

-Board Reassessment of Response to P97-01 (February 2011)
+Board Reassessment of Response to P97-02 (February 2011)

-Improvements in ESD technology combined with implementation and compliance monitoring of the safety programs should ensure that ESD systems are effective during emergency situations.
+Improvements in ESD technology, as well as risk assessments conducted during pipeline design should ensure that ESD systems are effective during emergency situations at compressor stations.
+These measures are supported by the implementation of safety programs and regulatory compliance monitoring.
 Therefore, the Board has reassessed the response to this recommendation as "Fully Satisfactory".